chadvt/SampleDellProject/README.md

 Next Steps
 After the image push is finished, you can use your image in your Amazon ECS task definitions, which you can use to run tasks with.

-Note
+>Note:
+>

-This section requires the AWS CLI.
-If you do not have the AWS CLI installed on your system, see Installing the AWS Command Line Interface in the AWS Command Line Interface User Guide.
+>This section requires the AWS CLI.
+If you do not have the AWS CLI installed on your system, see Installing the AWS Command Line >Interface in the AWS Command Line Interface User Guide.
+>

-To register a task definition with the lamp-stack image
+>To register a task definition with the lamp-stack image

 Create a file called lamp-stack-task-def.json with the following contents, substituting the repositoryUri from the previous section for the image field.